 DIV 5462.
 Buddhism and the State.
 [Formerly DIV 3514] Models relating Buddhism and the state in ancient and modern Asia.
-Kingship and spiritual leadership; sacred territory and national identity; legitimation theory and
+Kingship and spiritual leadership; sacred territory and national identity; legitimation theory and its alternatives; and religious responses to the modern state.
+Case studies from India, Nepal, Thailand, Burma, Tibet, Mongolia, China, and Japan.
+[3] Ms. Lin

 DIV 5463.
 Myth and Epic in South Asia.
 [Formerly DIV 3511] Classical Hindu and Buddhist mythologies of South Asia.
-Sanskrit Mahabharata and Ramayana epics.
+Sanskrit Mahabharata and

+Ramayana epics.
 Regional adaptations of mythical themes in vernacular languages.
 Buddhist and Islamic narratives of romance and chronicle.
 Interpretive and performance strategies.
 Oral, literary, and visual modes of representation.
 Political deployment of myths.
 [3]

 DIV 5464.
 Asian Conceptions of Wisdom, Liberation, and Enlightenment.
-[Formerly DIV 3520] Philosophical conceptions and practices as found in classical works, including the Bhagavad Gita, the Confucian Analects, the Tao Te Ching, and Buddhist texts that have functioned as religious life-guides in India, China, and Japan for thousands of years; satisfies inter-religious encounter requirement.
+[Formerly DIV 3520] Philosophical conceptions and practices as found in classical works, including the Bhagavad Gita, the Confucian Analects, the Tao Te Ching, and Buddhist texts that have functioned as religious life-guides in India, China, and Japan for thousands of years; satisfies interreligious encounter requirement.
 [3]